Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="font-face-sync"></a>@font-face data URLs are loaded synchronously

-The PDF.js shall wait some time before using fonts with CANVAS, if the browser cannot load custom fonts via `@font-face`, that are specified as data URLs, synchronously.
+The PDF.js shall wait some time before using fonts with CANVAS, if the browser cannot load custom fonts  synchronously via `@font-face` that are specified as data URLs.

 ## <a id="Worker"></a>Worker is supported/enabled